COVID-19

 It is generally preferable to use the same brand of COVID-19 vaccine for the primary course when multiple doses are recommended (e.g. people aged ≥5 years who are severely immunocompromised).

-A Comirnaty JN.1 or Omicron XBB.1.5-containing vaccine is preferred to complete a primary course in people who have started with a different formulation.
-If possible, the primary course should be completed using the JN.1 or XBB.1.5 formulation of the same brand.
+A dose of the latest available variant vaccine is preferred to complete a primary course in people who have started with a different formulation.
+If possible, the primary course should be completed using the same brand.
+An alternative brand can be used for subsequent doses if:

 - there are contraindications or precautions to the brand used for a previous dose